-Monitor\Uri\List
+Monitor Uri List

-A single URI or a list of URIs that can be used by the fault monitor to probe any deployed applications on the Oracle iPlanet Web Server or Oracle iPlanet Web Proxy Server.
-Probe deployed applications by setting the property to one or more URIs that are serviced by applications deployed on the Oracle iPlanet Web Server or Oracle iPlanet Web Proxy Server.
+A single URI or a list of URIs that can be used by the fault monitor to probe any deployed applications on the Oracle iPlanet Web Server.
+Probe deployed applications by setting the property to one or more URIs that are serviced by applications deployed on the Oracle iPlanet Web Server.